 FLIGHTS WITH A BABY: Flying with an infant older than three months means mom and dad will be busy.

-Nonetheless, it is usually a rewarding and fun time to travel with your baby on a plane and made easier with these helpful tips for parents flying with a baby or infant.
+Nonetheless, it is usually a rewarding and fun time to travel with your baby on a plane.
+You can make it even easier with these helpful tips for parents flying with a baby or infant.

-Unlike newborns, older babies are becoming more alert at this age and parents begin figuring out what kind of routine their baby needs and when they need it.
+Unlike newborns, older babies are becoming more alert at this age.
+Part of being a parent means figuring out what kind of routine your baby needs and when they need it.

-Flying or traveling with a small infant or baby should be relatively easy time to travel with baby because they are not likely to be mobile, still restricted to a liquid diet as a rule, and it is easier to calculate their feed and sleep times.
+Flying, or traveling, with a small infant or baby should not be too much of a challenge.
+They are not likely to be mobile kids and still restricted to a liquid diet.
+Thus, it is easier to calculate their feed and sleep times.

-Your baby should be used to being carted around in an infant carrier and fairly contented to ride in a stroller which rules out some of the higher stress factors associated with baby flights and air travel.
+Babies should be comfortable while getting carted around in an infant carrier.
+Being contented to ride in a stroller rules out some of the higher stress factors associated with baby flights and air travel.

-Final Tip: As a rule parents find it exhausting to fly with a baby so be sure to plan some rest and relaxation time immediately after you all arrive at your destination.
+Final Tip: Most parents find it exhausting to fly with a baby or infant.
+Be sure to plan some rest and relaxation time immediately after you all arrive at your destination.